luke-feng/MAP/README.md

 # SHINE
-> A tool for analysis and visualization of DDoS attacks from PCAP files
+> a collaborative system for sharing information and economic impacts of cyberattacks

 ## Table of Contents